 - People who are lactose intolerant.

-How To Use Pea Protein Powder: People usually prefer to add pea protein powder to their smoothie, but it also tastes great when stirred into oatmeal.
+How To Use Pea Protein Powder: People usually prefer to add pea protein powder to their smoothies, but it tastes great when stirred into oatmeal.

 5. Casein Protein

-Casein protein comes from milk just like whey protein, but the difference here is that unlike whey protein, casein is absorbed and digested at a much slower rate.
-When casein comes in contact with stomach acids, the absorption becomes way slower as compared to whey protein.
-Casein protein is popular for weight loss, and with managed calorie intake, it can work wonders on the body!
-If you’re a lactose intolerant person, then you might want to consult a doctor before taking casein protein powder.
+Casein protein powder comes from milk just like whey protein, but the difference here is that, unlike whey protein, casein is absorbed and digested at a much slower rate.
+When casein comes in contact with stomach acids, the absorption becomes much slower than whey protein.
+Casein is popular for weight loss, and with managed calorie intake, protein powder can work wonders on the body!
+If you’re lactose intolerant, you might want to consult a doctor before taking casein protein powder.

 Who Should Take Casein Protein:

-- People trying to reduce or manage weight.
+- People were trying to reduce or manage weight.

 How To Use Casein Protein Powder: It’s super easy to use!
-All you have to do is take 1-2 scoops of casein protein powder in a shaker and mix vigorously with water and ice cubes.
+You must take 1-2 scoops of casein protein powder in a shaker and mix vigorously with water and ice cubes.

 6. Egg White Protein

 It’s easy to make out that this protein powder comes from dried egg whites.
 An interesting fact about egg protein is that its absorption rate is lower than whey but higher than pea protein.
-It’s a great protein powder to consume if you’re aiming towards weight-loss.
+It’s a great protein powder to consume if you’re aiming towards weight loss.
 Egg white is not only cholesterol-free but also contains zero amount of fat.
 People often add egg white protein and consume it as a meal replacement drink or smoothie.
-If you consume it before bedtime instead of eating a full meal dinner, it’s going to work great for you!
+Consuming it before bedtime instead of eating a full meal dinner will work great for you!